-Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
-Fortunately, our study skills program in the Columbia region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
+Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
+That’s where Sylvan’s study skills program in the Columbia region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
 Specially developed for students in grades 4-12, our study skills program focuses on equipping students with important critical thinking skills and valuable time management, organization and strategic planning abilities.
-These skills can help set your child up for success in school, in college and in future careers.
-Get in touch with us today to learn more about how our tutoring experts in the Columbia region can help your child fulfill goals and tackle any workload.
+These skills can make a lasting impact in the classroom, in college and in future careers.
+Discover for yourself the many ways in which our knowledgeable tutors in the Columbia region can help set your child on the path to success.

 We Can Help With All Kinds of Study Skills, Including: